GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ### VPC-SC

 By now, `artifact-publish` and `service-catalog` have been deployed.
-The projects inflated under `6-machine-learning` are set in a service perimiter for added security.
-As such, several services and accounts must be given ingress and egress policies before `6-machine-learning` has been deployed.
+The projects inflated under `machine-learning-pipeline` are set in a service perimiter for added security.
+As such, several services and accounts must be given ingress and egress policies before `machine-learning-pipeline` has been deployed.

 cd into gcp-networks